drod-96/SyntheticDHN/README.md

 # Next version ...

-Next version of this approach will include an additional step which dimensions the pipes based on the position of the heat produces, the position and the level of heating demands of the substations.
+A future version of this approach will introduce an additional step to dimension the network pipes based on the spatial distribution of heat producers, as well as the location and heating demand levels of the substations.